NLP-Power/nlp-power.github.io/index.md

 ## Paper submission

 We accept three types of papers
-Standard workshop papers: anonymized submissions describing substantially original research not previously published in other venues.
+ - **Standard workshop papers:** anonymized submissions describing substantially original research not previously published in other venues.
-Extended abstracts: anonymized submissions describing preliminary but interesting ideas or results not previously published in other venues.
+ - **Extended abstracts:** anonymized submissions describing preliminary but interesting ideas or results not previously published in other venues.
-Cross-submissions: non-anonymized papers on relevant topics that have previously been accepted for publication in another venue.
+ - **Cross-submissions:** non-anonymized papers on relevant topics that have previously been accepted for publication in another venue.

 Workshop papers cannot exceed 6 pages in length (excluding ethical considerations and references).
 The papers can have an optional appendix as described in ARR CFP guidelines.
 For example, preprocessing decisions, model parameters, feature templates, lengthy proofs or derivations, pseudocode, sample system inputs/outputs, and other details that are necessary for the exact replication of the work described in the paper can be put into appendices.
 The reviewers are not required to consider the appendix during the review process.

-## Dual submissions nd preprints
+## Dual submissions and preprints

-Dual submissions with the main conference are allowed, but authors must declare dual submission by entering the paper’s main conference submission id.
-The reviews for the submission for the main conference will be automatically forwarded to the workshop and taken into consideration when your paper is evaluated.
-Authors of dual-submission papers accepted to the main conference should retract them from the workshop by April 15.
+Dual submissions with the main conference are allowed, but authors should declare dual submissions if accepted.
+Authors of dual-submission papers accepted to the main conference should inform the workshop organizers by April 15, thus their papers will be considered non-archival.

-Papers posted to preprint servers such as arxiv can be submitted without any restrictions on when they were posted.
+You are also allowed to submit an already published paper for presentation at the workshop.
+You must declare such papers as non-archival.

 ## Contact information